WHOA! In 90 Seconds, Tucker Carlson TAKES DOWN Liberal Hypocrisy On Climate Change! | John Hawkins' Right Wing News

 John Hawkins's book 101 Things All Young Adults Should Know is filled with lessons that newly minted adults need in order to get the most out of life.
 Gleaned from a lifetime of trial, error, and writing it down, Hawkins provides advice everyone can benefit from in short, digestible chapters.Buy Now

-Some of the elitist on the chopping block were billionaire businessmen Richard Branson, Elon Musk and Bill Gates, in addition to Hollywood boob and massive hypocrite, Leonardo DiCaprio…Oh, and of course, Hillary Clinton.
+Some of the elitists on the chopping block were billionaire businessmen Richard Branson, Elon Musk and Bill Gates, in addition to Hollywood boob and massive hypocrite, Leonardo DiCaprio…Oh, and of course, Hillary Clinton.

 “Branson says fossil fuels are ‘dangerous’ and he calls Trump’s decision ‘America first, Earth last.’
 Now on the other hand, Branson owes a Desault Falcon 50EX private jet and it burns more fuel on a single flight to Maui than you’re gonna go through in a lifetime of trips to the shore,” Carlson explained.